4 Signs You Are in Need of Crawlspace Waterproofing

 2. Visible signs of mold or mildew

 Mold and mildew are harmful fungi that grow in humid places.
 Mold will appear as greenish, black, gray, white, or brown patches on walls, wood, and other surfaces.
-Mildew on the hand presents as flat growths that are black, white, gray, brown, or yellow.
+Mildew on the hand presents as flat growths that are black, white, gray, brown, or yellow in color.

 Mold and mildew in your crawlspace indicate that the space is letting in moisture or water.
 The solution is to look for a crawlspace waterproofing expert.